The Bristol Royal Infirmary (BRI) is a teaching hospital with

 The BRI has been providing care since 1737.

-The hospital comprises of three principal buildings, the
+The hospital comprises four principal buildings, the original

-original Old Building, the King Edward VII Building, which is
+Old Building, the King Edward VII Building, which is opposite the

-opposite the Old Building on Upper Maudlin Street, and the Queen's
+Old Building on Upper Maudlin Street, the Queen's Building, which

-Building, which is also on Upper Maudlin Street.
-A fourth, new
+is also on Upper Maudlin Street.
+The BRI's new ward block has now

 Find out about research at UH